OlivierMounicq/CSharpNotes/Memory-Management/03-IDisposable.md

 If the code does not call the Dispose (the developer has forgot to call the _Dispose_ method), the object won't be released.
 To avoid this problem, you can to call the _Dispose_ method from the destructor (consequently, from the finalizer)

+###2.3 The worklow

+So there are two ways to call the _Dispose_ method:
+- the developer calls in his/her code the _Dispose_ method
+- the finalizer/destructor calls the the _Dispose_ method.

+But if the developer has called the _Disposible_ method in his/her code, it's useless to call the _Dispose_ method from the finalizer.
+When the method Dispose has been called, you must suppress the object in the finalize queue to gain performance.

 ###3.The best practices / The pattern